OctopusDeployLabs/SpaceCloner/docs/ProjectSyncerParameterReference.md

 - `CloneProjectDeploymentProcess`: Indicates if the project deployment process should be cloned.
 Set this to `false` to only clone project runbooks.
 The default is `true`.
 - `CloneProjectRunbooks`: Indicates if project runbooks should be cloned.
 Set this to `false` to only clone the project deployment process.
 The defaults is `true`.
 - `CloneProjectVersioningReleaseCreationSettings`: Indicates if the release versioning strategy and release creation strategy should be cloned.
 The default is `false`.
+- `CloneProjectLogos`: Indicates if the project logo should be cloned.
+The default is `true`.
+Recommended setting to `true` on the initial clone, `false` on subsequent clones to keep the cloning fast.
 - `ProcessCloningOption`: Tells the cloner how to handle the situation where steps are in a destination runbook or deployment process but not in the source.
 Options are `KeepAdditionalDestinationSteps` or `SourceOnly`.
 The default is `KeepAdditionalDestinationSteps`.
 See more how this works in the [how matching works page](HowMatchingWorks.md).